Race Details and Rules for Safety

 Please make sure your athlete(s) understand the bike looping process.
 Show them where you will be standing to count their loops.

 After they have completed the bike portion, athletes will dismount their bikes at the OFF MY BIKE sign and head to the ‘Drop Transition’.
-They will HAND their bike and helmet to a volunteer and head off on the run course.
+They will rack their bike or place it on the ground and head off on the run course.

 Lap and Loop Counting